Skin problems & allergies

 Environmental allergies are also called atopic dermatitis or atopy.
 It’s often caused by something a dog has been exposed to, such as pollens, moulds, or dust mites, dust and grass.

 Some dogs are allergic to one or more ingredient in their diet, including wheat and certain meat proteins.

 Prevention and treatment

 As with all conditions, treatment will depend on the problem and its cause.

 While it’s not possible to prevent all types of allergies in dogs, there are several factors that play a part and recognising the triggers can possibly help you eliminate them, and the allergy, from your dog’s life.

-Otherwise, dogs will be given medicine to control the symptoms of allergies as they cannot be cured, while fungal or parasitic conditions will need to eliminate the cause.
+Otherwise, dogs will be given medicine to control the symptoms of allergies as they cannot be cured.
+With fungal or parasitic conditions, you need to eliminate the cause.

 Keeping on top of your dog’s preventative treatment can help avoid any ticks or fleas, but it’s also important to treat your home as they can survive in carpets and bedding.

 A Joii vet can help you if you’re worried about your dog’s skin or potential allergies.
 This is free for every Animal Friends cat and dog policyholder.
 Otherwise, if you notice any changes in your dog’s behaviour, or are worried they’ve developed a skin condition or allergy, visit your vet who will be able to give you a diagnosis and advise on the appropriate course of treatment.